 The ruins were a short walk from Hotel Camino Maya, in the center of town.
-It was less than a mile and our four year old was able to walk it without a problem.
-The Copan Ruins are kid friendly and a great activity for families traveling in Honduras.
+It was less than a mile and my four year old was able to walk it without a problem.
+The Copan Ruins are kid-friendly and a great activity for families traveling in Honduras.

 - For our family of five to go on a tour of the Copan Ruins with a private tour guide and visit the Museum of Mayan Sculpture it cost $63.